Sten: Design

-The Sten's magazine, which, like the Lanchesters, derived from the MP28, originally to use its magazines, which incorporated the faults of the MP28 magazine.
-The magazine had two columns of 9mm cartridges in a staggered arrangement, merging at the top to form a column.
-While other staggered magazines, such as the Thompson, fed from the left and right side alternately (known as "double column, double feed"), the Sten magazine required the cartridges gradually to merge at the top of the magazine to form a column ("double column, single feed").
-Dirt or foreign matter in this taper area could cause feed malfunctions.
-The walls of the magazine lip had to endure the full stresses of the rounds being pushed in by the spring.
-This, along with rough handling could result in deformation of the magazine lips (which required a precise 8° feed angle to operate), resulting in misfeeding and a failure to fire.
-If a Sten failed to feed due to jammed cartridges in the magazine, standard practice to clear it was to remove magazine from the gun, tap the base of the magazine against the knee, re-insert the magazine, then re-cock the weapon and fire again as normal.
+The Sten's magazine, like the Lanchesters, derived from the MP28, originally to use its magazines, which incorporated the faults of the MP28 magazine.
+The magazine has two columns of 9 mm cartridges in a staggered arrangement, merging at the top to form a column.
+While other contemporary staggered magazines, such as the Thompson, feed from the left and right side alternately (known as "double column, double feed"), the Sten magazine requires the cartridges gradually to merge at the top of the magazine to form a column ("double column, single feed").
+Dirt or foreign matter in this taper area can cause feed malfunctions.
+The walls of the magazine lip have to endure the full stresses of the rounds being pushed in by the spring.
+This, along with rough handling, can result in deformation of the magazine lips (which requires a precise 8° feed angle to operate), resulting in misfeeding and a failure to fire.
+If a Sten failed to feed due to jammed cartridges in the magazine, standard practice to clear it was to remove the magazine from the gun, tap the base of the magazine against the knee, re-insert the magazine, then re-cock the weapon and fire again as normal.
 To facilitate easier loading when attempting to push the cartridges down to insert the next one, a magazine filler tool was developed and formed part of the weapon's kit.
-The slot on the side of the body where the cocking knob ran was also a target of criticism, as the long opening could allow foreign objects to enter.
-On the other hand, a beneficial side-effect of the Sten's minimalist design was that it would fire without any lubrication.
-This proved useful in desert environments such as the Western Desert campaign, where lubricating oil retained dust and sand.
+The slot on the side of the body where the cocking knob runs was also a target of criticism, as the long opening can allow foreign objects to enter.
+On the other hand, a beneficial side-effect of the Sten's minimalist design is that it will fire without any lubrication.

-The open bolt design combined with cheap manufacture and rudimentary safety devices also meant the weapon was prone to accidental discharges, which proved hazardous.
-A simple safety could be engaged while the bolt was in the rearwards (cocked) position.
-However, if a loaded Sten with the bolt in the closed position was dropped, or the butt was knocked against the ground, the bolt could move far enough rearward to pick up a round (but not far enough to be engaged by the trigger mechanism) and the spring pressure could be enough to chamber and fire the round.
+The selector is a push button type that actuates a sear disconnector to enable firing in semi-automatic.
+When firing in this mode, the bolt moves rearward tripping on the sear disconnector downwards requiring the user to release the trigger to fire the weapon again.
+When firing in full automatic, the selector slightly pivots and moves the sear disconnector sideways enabling the trigger to hold the sear in the firing position without interference of the bolt movement.
+The open bolt design combined with cheap manufacture and rudimentary safety devices also means the weapon is prone to accidental discharges, which proved hazardous.
+A simple safety can be engaged while the bolt is in the rearwards (cocked) position.
+However, if a loaded Sten with the bolt in the cocked position is dropped, or the butt is knocked against the ground, the bolt can move far enough forward to pick up a round (but not far enough to be engaged by the trigger mechanism) and the spring pressure can be enough to chamber and fire the round.
 The Mk.
-IV's cocking handle was designed to prevent this by enabling the bolt to be locked in its forward position, immobilising it.
-Wear and manufacturing tolerances could render these safety devices ineffective.
+IV's cocking handle is designed to prevent this by enabling the bolt to be locked in its forward position, immobilising it.
+Wear and manufacturing tolerances can render these safety devices ineffective.
 Though the Sten was somewhat prone to malfunction, in the hands of a well-trained soldier, who knew how to avoid the Sten's failings, they were less of a liability as otherwise may be suggested.
 According to Leroy Thompson, "Troops usually made the conscious choice to keep the Sten with a magazine in place, based on the assumption that they might need it quickly.
 It might, then, be argued that more troops were saved by having their Sten ready when an enemy was suddenly encountered than were injured by accident.
 The Sten was more dangerous to its users than most infantry weapons, but all weapons are dangerous".